-According to Section 504.3.20, Type B vent connectors are required to be used with exterior masonry chimneys.
-Use Table 504.3(8) to size FAN+NAT common venting installations involving Type-B double wall connectors into exterior masonry chimneys.
+According to Section 504.3.20 of the International Fuel Gas Code, Type B vent connectors are required to be used with exterior masonry chimneys.
+Use Table 504.3(8) of the International Fuel Gas Code to size FAN+NAT common venting installations involving Type-B double wall connectors into exterior masonry chimneys.

-The local 99-percent winter design temperature needed to use Table 504.3(8) can be found in the ASHRAE Handbook of Fundamentals.
-For Charlotte, North Carolina, this design temperature is 19°F.
+The local 99-percent winter design temperature needed to use Table 504.3(8) can be found in ASHRAE Handbook- Fundamentals.
+For Charlotte, North Carolina, this design temperature is 19° F (-7.2°C).

 Chimney Liner Requirement.
-As in Example 5b, use the 63 square inch Internal Area columns for this size clay tile liner.
-Read down the 63 square inch column of Table 504.3(8a) to the 30-foot height row to find that the combined appliance maximum input is 747,000 Btu per hour.
+As in Example 5b, use the 63 square inches Internal Area columns for this size clay tile liner.
+Read down the 63 square inches column of Table 504.3(8) to the 30-feet height row to find that the combined Appliance Maximum Input is 747,000 Btu per hour.
 The combined input rating of the appliances in this installation, 135,000 Btu per hour, is less than the maximum value, so this criterion is satisfied.
-Table 504.3(8b), at a 19°F design temperature, and at the same vent height and internal area used above, shows that the minimum allowable input rating of a space-heating appliance is 470,000 Btu per hour.
+Table 502(13b), at a 19°F (-7.2°C) Design Temperature, and at the same Vent Height and Internal Area used above, shows that the minimum allowable input rating of a space-heating appliance is 470,000 Btu per hour.
 The furnace input rating of 100,000 Btu per hour is less than this minimum value.
 So this criterion is not satisfied, and an alternative venting design needs to be used, such as a Type B vent shown in Example 5a or a listed chimney liner system shown in the remainder of the example.

-According to Section 504.3.19, Table 504.3(1) or 504.3(2) is used for sizing corrugated metallic liners in masonry chimneys, with the maximum common vent capacities reduced by 20 percent.
+According to Section G2428.3.15, Table G2428.3(1) or Table G2428.3(2) are used for sizing corrugated metallic liners in masonry chimneys, with the maximum common vent capacities reduced by 20 percent.
 This example will be continued assuming Type B vent connectors.

 Water Heater Vent Connector Diameter.
-Using Table 504.3(1), Vent Connector Capacity, read down the Total Vent Height (H) column to 30 feet, and read across the 2-foot Connector Rise (R) row to the first Btu/h rating in the NAT Max column that is equal to or greater than the water heater input rating.
-The table shows that a 3-inch vent connector has a maximum capacity of 39,000 Btu/h.
-Although this rating is greater than the water heater input rating, a 3-inch vent connector is prohibited by Section 504.3.21.
-A 4-inch vent connector has a maximum input rating of 70,000 Btu/h and is equal to the draft hood outlet diameter.
+Using Table G2428.3(1), Vent Connector Capacity, read down the Total Vent Height (H) column to 30 feet, and read across the 2-feet Connector Rise (R) row to the first Btu per hour rating in the NAT Max column that is equal to or greater than the water heater input rating.
+The table shows that a 3-inch vent connector has a maximum capacity of 39,000 Btu per hour.
+Although this rating is greater than the water heater input rating, a 3-inch vent connector has a maximum input rating of 70,000 Btu/h and is equal to the draft hood outlet diameter.
 A 4-inch vent connector is selected.